norcino/TestingSupportPackages/Builder/Readme.md

  - Create multiple instances of an object by specifying the type
  - Create an instance of an object by specifying the type and creation customization
  - Create multiple instances of an object by specifying the type and creation customization
+ - Create one or more objects without generating random values
+ - Create one or more objects specifying the list of properties to be excluded from them random value generation

 ## Usage